RuleBasedIntegration/RuleBasedIntegration.github.io/integrationRules.md

-# Rubi Integration Rules
+# Rubi's Integration Rules

-This repository provides all Rubi integration rules in human readable form as PDF files.
-Rubi systematically applies precisely defined rules to efficiently integrate a large class of mathematical expressions.
+Rubi systematically applies precisely defined rules to efficiently integrate large classes of mathematical expressions.
-The rules are organized based on the type of the integrand and hierarchically arranged in the form of a decision tree.
+All the integration rules are displayed in human readable form as PDF files and organized in a hierarchical tree based on the form of the integrand.
-By answering true-or-false questions in the tree, it is easy for a human or computer to determine exactly which of the more than 6600 rules is the right one to apply to a given integrand.

 The rules are displayed in mathematical notation followed by the equivalent Mathematica program code.
-The following types of comments precede many of the rules
+Comments preceding many of the rules document them as follows:

 - **Derivation** gives the integration technique used to derive a rule.
 - **Basis** gives the mathematical identity used to transform the integrand into a form easier to integrate.